Facebook memories have a tendency to give you perspective. Where you’ve been. How far you’ve come. This one in particular caught my eye:

 Understand that Failures are the Best Learning Opportunities

-I can’t describe the discouragement last year when most of my ears of corn had ripened past their usable state.
+I can’t describe the discouragement when most of my ears of corn had ripened past their usable state.
 I had cared for those plants from the time I selected the seeds and was looking forward to fresh corn on the cob, plus more for canning.
-But that very experience caused me to do more research this year and learn how to pick corn at the optimum ripeness.
-We’ve had fresh corn on the cob twice per week for the past few weeks and have had plenty to can and freeze to last us through the year.
+But that very experience caused me to do more research the next year and learn how to pick corn at the optimum ripeness.
+The years that followed yielded a harvest or fresh corn on the cob for weeks in mid-summer plus enough to preserve for the off season.

 Just like in life, your failures are often your best learning opportunities.
 Take your disappointments, do some research on those long, dark winter days coming up, and make plans to try again.
 Victory after defeat is much sweeter than unchallenged success.